felipegimenezsilva/IPMA-Crawler/README.md

 ### Project Description

 This algorithm crawls through the IPMA Open Data API to search and process information, collecting the file name, file URL, and the date/time of the last update for each file.
 It returns a pandas dataframe and functions as a web crawler.
-This project aims to create a list of content and streamline the process of checking for updates to the content available in the API.
+This project aims to create a list of content to facilitate the process of checking for updates to the content available in the API by external projects.

 Please note that this program is available for anyone to use, but it should be used with caution and used in accordance with the permissions provided by IPMA.